Graded Care Profile 2: Neglect Pilot in South East, Surrey – additional resources available

 Surrey is piloting this tool in the South East initially, with a view to implementing it across Surrey following evaluation of the pilot.
 The original tool was developed by Dr Srivastava, a consultant paediatrician in South Yorkshire.
 NSPCC worked with Dr Srivastava to develop the only authorised update of the tool.
 Graded Care Profile 2 is true to the original model but more user-friendly and comprehensive.

 Only professionals who are specially trained to use the tool may carry out these assessments.
-A Train the Trainer programme will be delivered later in the year initially to key practitioners who will be licenced to use the tool and to train others.
+A Train the Trainer programme has begun and training across the South East will be rolled out from January 2020.
+Booking for some of this training will be available through the Surrey Children’s Services Academy (SCSA) : link here

 - What needs to change